The Boxplot by Scanner report compares data between scanners within a single facility or across multiple facilities.

 RPID: CT HEAD BRN WO IVCON (RPID266)

 The report shows boxplots for each of the scanners meeting the filter criteria.
-The Age Group table shows the benchmark values for the entire DIR, by age group, as well as the exam counts for the selected criteria.
-The scanners table shows the number of exams and minimum, maximum and mean values for the selected measure.
+The Facility Exam Count table lists the number of exams, by age group, and the Registry Statistics table shows the comparison statistics for the entire DIR.
+The Scanner Statistics table shows the number of exams and minimum, maximum and median values for the selected measure.
 Scanner statistics are color coded in red indicating the largest values within each column.

-Changing the Scanner Aggregation parameter from Device to Model provides a more useful comparison, as CTDIvol for the same exam may vary for different Scanner models to obtain the same quality diagnostic image.
+Changing the Scanner Aggregation parameter from Device to Model may provide a more useful comparison by aggregating data to the model level, as different scanner models may require different dose levels to obtain the same quality diagnostic image.

-Because dosage varies by size, we can also further restrict the data to age group 0-2 to identify any outliers.
+Because dosage often varies by patient size, we can also further restrict the data by age group to identify any outliers.
+For example, we can select the 0 - 2y age group using the Age Group filter or by clicking on the 0 - 2y row in the Facility Exam Count table.

-In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile, although this based on only three data points.
+In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile, although this based on only a few data points.
 Additional information is available for each plotted data point by hovering over it with the cursor.